Are you a digital creative who wants to see their hobby turn into a legit stream of income?

 Ready to sell on Instagram?

-As you can see, there are plenty of ways to monetize Instagram.
+As you can see, there are plenty of ways to monetize the gram.
 Now, what you have to do is – pick a strategy and start showcasing your digital goods – start selling on Instagram today.

 Good luck, and happy selling!